jreig/backtracking-survey-propagation/README.md

 ## Unit Propagation

-Unit Propagation (UP) is an algorithm to simplify a CNF that looks for clausules with only one literal and assigns the variable with the value that satisfy the clausule \[[2](#references)\].
+Unit Propagation (UP) is an algorithm to simplify a CNF that looks for clauses with only one literal and assigns the variable with the value that satisfy the clause \[[2](#references)\].
 Then, simplifies the graph and repeats the process.
 The algorithm runs until the CNF is solved, a contradiction is found or the CNF can't be reduced.

-The FactorGraph is modified by assigning variables and dissabling Clausules and Edges.
+The FactorGraph is modified by assigning variables and dissabling Clauses and Edges.
 The AssigmentStep is also modified by storing the previous information.

 ```
 INPUT: FactorGraph, AssignmentStep
 OUTPUT: True if all went ok, false if a contradiction was found

-1. Found all enabled Clausules with only one enabled Edge and assign the Variable
+1. Found all enabled Clauses with only one enabled Edge and assign the Variable
    of the Edge to true if Edge is POSITIVE and to false if NEGATIVE.
-   Return true if no unitary Clausules are found.
+   Return true if no unitary Clauses are found.
-2. For each Clausule:
+2. For each Clause:
-   2.1 Disable the clausule if is satisfied by the assignment (contains the
+   2.1 Disable the clause if is satisfied by the assignment (contains the
        assigned literal)
-   2.2 Disable each Edge of the clausule that contain an assigned Variable with
+   2.2 Disable each Edge of the clause that contain an assigned Variable with
        the oposite literal type.
-       If the Clausule have 0 enabled Edges, return false (contradiction found).
+       If the Clause have 0 enabled Edges, return false (contradiction found).
 3. Go to step 1
 ```